Lab communication system for interaction between database website and individual tools

 return {"statusCode": 200, "body": json.dumps({"message": "Job added", "job_id": job_id})}

-# **Function to Get the Next Pending Job and Mark It "In Progress", Then Return Updated Data**
+# **Function to Get the Next Pending Job for a Specific Machine and Mark It "In Progress", Then Return Updated Data**

 """

-Get the next pending job and mark it as "In Progress".
+Get the next pending job for a specific machine and mark it as "In Progress".

 """